zukunft/zukunft.com/docs/code_functions_all.md

         \-- phrase_list - get all triples that are connected to the given phrase
     \-- parent_triples_ex_verbs
         \-- phrase_list - get the triples that point to the given phrase excluding the given verbs
-    \-- child_triples_ex_verbs
-        \-- phrase_list - get the triples that start from the given phrase excluding the given verbs
     \-- 1
         \-- word_list - add the word list default values to the selector function
     \-- assume_time